 - Severe self-harming.
-This can be cutting, burning, picking at skin or even excessive tattoos or piercings.
+This can involve cutting, burning, picking at skin, or even excessive tattoos or piercings.
 It’s important to note that it is non-suicidal self-harm.
 These self-harm behaviors release endorphins – the opiates of your brain – which create a sense of wellbeing.
-For that reason, people with BPD often report that self-harm gives them a relief from emotional pain, or they sometimes say these behaviors are they only way they can feel something.
+For that reason, people with BPD often report that self-harm gives them a relief from emotional pain, or they sometimes say these behaviors are the only way they can feel something.
 Not all people with BPD exhibit self-harm behaviors.
 Recurring thoughts of suicidal behaviors or threats are also common and people with BPD are at high risk for suicide attempts.

 - Feelings of emptiness.
 Patients describe them as feelings of loneliness, boredom or a sense that “I don’t belong.”